H

 Camellia grijsii Hance (1879).

 Subgenus Camellia; Section Paracamellia.
 A shrub 1-3 m tall.
 Leaves elliptic or broad-elliptic or ovate, 4.5-8.3 cm long x 2-3.2 cm wide, coriaceous.
 Flowers perulate, terminal, solitary or in pairs, fragrant or unscented, 2-3.2 cm across, white with 5-6 petals.
-Synonym: C.yuhsienensis Hu.
+Synonym: Camellia yuhsienensis Hu.
 Distribution: Fujian, Hunan, Jiangxi, Guangxi, and Yunnan Provinces, China.

 Camellia gymnogyna Chang (1981).

 Subgenus Thea; Section Gymnogynae.
 Shrub, leaves coriaceous, 9-13.5 cm long x 4-5.5 cm wide, elliptic.
 Flower axillary, white with 7 petals, 3.3 cm across.
+Distribution: Yunnan, Guangxi, Guangdong and Guizhou Provinces, China.

-Camellia gymnognoides Chang (1983).
+Camellia gymnogymoides Chang (1983).

 Camellia haaniensis Chang 1983.